rdentato/tst/docs/prog_manual.md

 **End of Manual**

 For more examples and tutorials, see the `tutorial/` directory.
-For a concise API reference, see `reference.md`.
+For a concise API reference, see `ref_manual.md`.
+For maintainer-focused internals and upgrade guides, see `docs/maintainer/`.